 4G offers super fast connectivity, with speeds on average up to five times faster than 3G.
-That means that if you really, really want to make the most of your up-to-the-minute smartphone, you're going to need a 4G contract.
+If you really, really want to make the most of your up-to-the-minute smartphone, you're going to need a 4G contract.

 From seamless music streaming, video that's free of buffering, lightning-quick downloads and super-slick multi-tasking, 4G can handle it all.

 But which 4G carrier is best?
 Which is fastest?
 And what extras or sweeteners are 4G networks offering?
 Here, we outline some of what you can expect for your monthly outlay to help you get the right 4G deal for you.